racker/service-registry-docs/Service-API-Operations.md

 #### service.join

-This event represents a new service joining a session.
+This event represents a new service joining the registry.
 The payload contains a service object.

 ##### service.join Example Event Object